Summary in a few lines:

 Well, we can’t really say that the G color diamond is purely colorless, nevertheless, it’s not considered colored as well.
 If you’ve seen a G color before, we bet that you didn’t notice a single hue of yellow color in it!

-Spoiler alert, you shouldn’t go with the “highest possible” color grade nor an extremely low color grade.
+When picking a diamond color grade, you shouldn’t go with the “highest possible” color grade nor an extremely low color grade.

 With the first option, you’ll be paying way much more than you need, whereas the second option results in a diamond appearing yellow.